sap218/hugo-test/content/posts/fashun.md

 | jeans & trainers |  |

 Below dives in deeper with two terms with correlated highly with others, summer and boots.
 We can see that summer correlates positively with sunglasses, shorts, floral, dress, and beach (x > 0.5).
-However correlates negatively with winter, boots, coat, scarf, and interestingly earrings (x < -0.5).
+However, correlates negatively with winter, boots, coat, scarf, and interestingly earrings (x < -0.5).

-On the other hand, boots correlates with scarf, coat, black, and more (x > 0.5).
+On the other hand, boots correlate with scarf, coat, black, and more (x > 0.5).
 Correlates low with terms that summer correlates high with.

 | Summer | Boots |